 A variety of other organizations and programs provide services such as transportation to treatment, access to medications or lodging, or other necessities.
-One or more of the services below may be able to provide some relief.
+One or more of the services below may be able to offer some relief.

 - The Patient Travel Referral program, a program of Mercy Medical Angels, aims to “ensure that no ﬁnancially needy patient is denied access to distant specialized medical evaluation, diagnosis or treatment for lack of a means.”
 The program provides both information on various forms of charitable, long-distance medically related transportation and referrals to sources in the national charitable medical transportation network.
 Visit www.patienttravel.org for details.